Kapranov/taxgig_2020/apps/chat/README.md

 ### DONE

+- Try to decouple the `WebSocketController` from the Application Domain
+- Extract a use case for `SubscribeToUserSession`
 - Extract a use case for `JoinChatRoom`
 - Extract a use case for `CreateChatRoom`
 - Extract a use case for `SendMessageToChatRoom`